The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces

 \section{Abstract}

-We describe the moduli compactification by stable pairs (also known as KSBA compactification) of a $4$-dimensional family of Enriques surfaces, which arise as the $\mathbb{Z}_2^2$-covers of the blow up of $\mathbb{P}^2$ at three general points branched along a configuration of three pairs of lines.
-The chosen divisor is an appropriate multiple of the ramification locus.
-We study the degenerations parametrized by the boundary and its stratification.
-We relate this compactification to the Baily-Borel compactification of the same family of Enriques surfaces.
-Part of the boundary of this stable pairs compactification has a toroidal behavior, another part is isomorphic to the Baily-Borel compactification, and what remains is a mixture of these two.
-To conclude, we construct an explicit Looijenga's semitoric compactification whose boundary strata are in bijection with the boundary strata of the KSBA compactification considered.
+We describe a compactification by stable pairs (also known as KSBA compactification) of the $4$-dimensional family of Enriques surfaces which arise as the $\mathbb{Z}_2^2$-covers of the blow up of $\mathbb{P}^2$ at three general points branched along a configuration of three pairs of lines.
+Up to a finite group action, we show that this compactification is isomorphic to the toric variety associated to the secondary polytope of the unit cube.
+We relate the KSBA compactification considered to the Baily--Borel compactification of the same family of Enriques surfaces.
+Part of the KSBA boundary has a toroidal behavior, another part is isomorphic to the Baily--Borel compactification, and what remains is a mixture of these two.
+We relate the stable pair compactification studied here with Looijenga's semitoric compactifications.